Camichan/kbn_aframe/README.md

 ```
 ### HOW TO USE

 Use this plugin creating a new “VR Experience” visualization.
+Then entry your elasticsearch data (3 axis) to draw the box.

 ![Screenshot](images/how_to_use.gif)

-> :bangbang: **IMPORTANT:** This plugin is currently under development and it displays only a box and a sphere.
+> :bangbang: **IMPORTANT:** This plugin is currently under development and it displays only a box with your data and a simple sphere.

 ### CONTACT